Self-Employed Retirement Plans Pomona, CA

 The Cost of Waiting

-Waiting to start your retirement fund may cause a substantial impact on the savings you’ll have when you retire.
-The primary reason is compound interest—the concept where your investments generate earnings, and those returns, in turn, accumulate even more returns.
-The greater time span your money has to grow, the more significant the benefit of compounding.
+Waiting to start your retirement fund can have a substantial impact on the savings you’ll have when you reach retirement age.
+The biggest reason is compound interest—the financial principle where your investments generate earnings, and those returns, in turn, accumulate even more returns.
+The longer your money has to grow, the greater the benefit of this growth.

 • Alex starts saving $5,000 annually at age 30.